 Email is a channel with limited interactivity.
 Users have to go to your app to perform most actions related to the notification, leading to disruptions in workflow and decreased efficiency.

-The interactive nature of Slack allows users to perform actions directly from a notification, such as replying to messages, completing tasks, or approving requests.
+The interactive nature of chat enables users to perform actions directly from a notification, such as replying to messages, completing tasks, or approving requests.
 This interactivity reduces friction and enables users to get more done.

 With our APM alert example, this might be setting the status of an issue or assigning the issue to a specific team member.
 In the example below from Sentry, you can see how the notification allows users to mark when an issue will be resolved, directly from within Slack.